buy the book ribbon

 We’re going to use Ansible, because it’s relatively popular, because it can do everything we need it to, because I’m biased that it happens to be written in Python, and because it’s probably the one I’m personally most familiar with.

-Here’s what’s called a "playbook" in ansible terminology.
-It’s in a format called YAML (Yet Another Markup Language), which, if you’ve never come across before, you will soon develop a love-hate[2] relationship with.
+Here’s what’s called a "playbook" in Ansible terminology.
+It’s in a format called YAML (Yet Another Markup Language), which, if you’ve never come across before, you will soon develop a love-hate relationship[3] for.

 infra/ansible-provision.yaml (ch11l001)